BaderLab/EnrichmentMap_docs/HeatMapPanel.rst

 * Add Rankings

-  * Opens a popup dialog that allows you to load an additional rank file.
+  * Opens a pop-up dialog that allows you to load an additional rank file.
 See `Add Ranks Dialog`_ below for more details.

 * Export as TXT